ModelHunter.AI

 What Nano Banana 2 Does Well

 Nano Banana 2 stands out because it combines text-to-image and image-to-image workflows in one practical model experience.
-That means users can generate fresh visuals from prompts, refine existing images, experiment with creative directions, or use it as part of a larger design pipeline without constantly switching models.
+You can generate fresh visuals from prompts, refine existing images, and use it as part of a larger design pipeline without constantly switching models.

 Its strengths are especially visible in workflows like: